-Enabling the Cloud Translation API
+Enabling Cloud Translation API

 To use the API, create a service account and download a JSON key.

-Grant access rights to the service account.
+Grant access permissions to the service account

 How to generate multilingual pages